-As a global leader in genomics services, GENEWIZ has developed unique AAV-ITR sequencing, AAV plasmid synthesis, and AAV plasmid preparation capabilities to support scientists in their in vivo gene therapy research.
-GENEWIZ’s ground-breaking AAV services also include sequence verification and correction of inverted terminal repeat (ITR) regions, which are crucial for rAAV packaging production.
+As a global leader in genomics services, Azenta has developed unique AAV-ITR sequencing, AAV plasmid synthesis, and AAV plasmid preparation capabilities to support scientists in their in vivo gene therapy research.
+Azenta’s ground-breaking AAV services also include sequence verification and correction of inverted terminal repeat (ITR) regions, which are crucial for rAAV packaging production.

 Utilizes Sanger protocols to sequence-confirm difficult ITR regions, expediting screening and validation of lead candidates.
 Whole AAV plasmid sequencing through primer walking is also available.

 Adeno-associated virus (AAV) is one of the most actively investigated gene therapy vehicles.
 AAV has a linear single-stranded DNA (ssDNA) genome of approximately 4.7 kilobases (kb), with two 145 nucleotide-long inverted terminal repeats (ITR) at the termini which are crucial for rAAV production.